StackShareStackShare

 "Cloud usage stats" is the top reason why over 3 developers like Cloudability, while over 411 developers mention "Easy setup" as the leading cause for choosing New Relic.

-Advice on Cloudability and New Relic
+Advice on New Relic, Cloudability

 We are looking for a centralised monitoring solution for our application deployed on Amazon EKS.
 We would like to monitor using metrics from Kubernetes, AWS services (NeptuneDB, AWS Elastic Load Balancing (ELB), Amazon EBS, Amazon S3, etc) and application microservice's custom metrics.